jahan-addison/simplejson/README.md

 simplejson++ requires at least C++20, and has been tested with clang-18 and gcc-10 on macOS (arm) and Ubuntu.

-This library was primarily created for my [B Compiler, Credence](https://github.com/jahan-addison/credence/).
+This library was primarily created for [Credence](https://github.com/jahan-addison/credence/).

 ---

 ### Major Features

-* Very intuitive and easy-to-use for constructing json from scratch, or load from disk
+* Intuitive and user-friendly construction of JSON objects, or loading from disk
 * [No memory leaks](https://github.com/jahan-addison/simplejson/actions/runs/17536085262/job/49799553955#step:7:664)
+* Total header size is _25kb_
-* Compiles with Address, Undefined sanitizers; valgrind; and `-Wall -Wextra -Werror -Wpedantic`
+* Compiles with Address, Undefined fsanitizers; valgrind; and `-Wall -Wextra -Werror -Wpedantic`
 * Uses `constexpr` and `const` where possible
-* cmake and enables cmake library installation via `FetchContent`
+* Easy library installation via `FetchContent` or copying the header
 * No use of `new` and `delete`
   * Uses `shared_ptr` where necessary, with no dangling pointers
 * Exposes `get` method on `ArrayRange` to get underlying iterator of an `JSON::Array`